Basic materials M&A hits seven-year high buoyed by chemicals deals

 Globally, the materials sector recorded $217.1 billion worth of deals, a 45 percent increase compared with a year ago.

-Chemicals, which together with metals and mining dominated basic materials M&A this year, totaled $103.8 billion worth of global deals, an all-time record so far.
+Chemicals, which together with metals and mining dominated basic materials M&A this year, totalled $103.8 billion worth of global deals, an all-time record so far.

 The largest deal of the week was announced in the healthcare sector.

-Dublin-based drugmaker Shire (SHP.L) offered $30 billion to buy Baxalta BXLT.N, a company spun-off by Baxter International (BAX.N).
+Dublin-based drugmaker Shire offered $30 billion to buy Baxalta, a company spun-off by Baxter International .
 But the bid, which aimed to forge the leading global specialist in rare diseases, was rebuffed on Tuesday.